Children’s Emergency Dental Care

 Dental Avulsions (loss of teeth) can involve baby or adult teeth.
 If a Baby Tooth is knocked out very little can be done to successfully replace the tooth in the mouth.
 A space maintainer with artificial teeth can be made to replace any lost baby teeth.

-Should be seen as early as conveniently possible by Dr. Schwartz.
+Should be seen as early as conveniently possible by our dental team.
 Our office will make every effort to schedule your child that same day to evaluate and possibly treat the injury.
 If you can bring in the broken off piece of tooth it will be helpful but not entirely necessary.

 If the fracture exposes the red or bleeding pulp (nerve) in the centre of the tooth you should immediately call to make an emergency appointment.
 We will make every effort to accommodate your child.
 Timely treatment may preserve the tooth with only a sedative dressing and filling placed over the exposed nerve.

 Dental Infections can be viral or bacterial and can originate in the gums, the teeth, and in the bones.
 A diagnosis of the origin of the infection usually needs a professional diagnosis through a clinical examination.
 An X-ray examination may also be required.